Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Introduction

 This work puts forth a new class of stochastic sequential quadratic programming (SSQP) algorithms for solving \eqref{mainProb}.
 The key idea behind the proposed approach is to reformulate \eqref{mainProb} as an unconstrained non-smooth optimization problem using the exact penalty method \cite{han1979exact,lin2003some} and to solve it via the prox-linear algorithm \cite{zhang2021stochastic} using only stochastic first-order information.
 In the present case, each iteration reduces to solving a diagonal quadratic program (QP), instead of a full projection or general convex subproblems, while still achieving (near-)optimal SFO complexity and avoiding any bounded (sub-)gradient assumptions.
 Our main algorithmic contributions are: (i) a vanilla SSQP algorithm with SFO complexity matching state-of-the-art primal–dual algorithms for solving \eqref{mainProb}; (ii) an SSQP-Skip algorithm that solves the proximal and QP subproblems only infrequently, while retaining the same SFO complexity guarantees; and (iii) a first accelerated variance-reduced algorithm, VARAS, for finite-sum constrained optimization problems, whose SFO complexity is nearly on par with the best known methods in the unconstrained setting.
 Central to these algorithms is a novel one-step inequality that leads to the required optimality gap and constraint violation bounds.
-The numerical performance of the proposed variants is also tested on two real-world problems and substantially outperforms representative baselines for solving \eqref{mainProb}.
+The numerical performance of the proposed variants is also tested on two standard signal processing problems and substantially outperforms representative baselines for solving \eqref{mainProb}.
 The proposed algorithms differ fundamentally from classical sequential QP methods, which require full gradient and Hessian information at each iteration \cite[Sec.
 4.3.1]{bertsekas} and are therefore ill-suited to large-scale stochastic settings; in contrast, the proposed SSQP methods operate with only stochastic first-order information.
+Beyond the stochastic or finite-sum settings, the proposed framework is also compatible with real-time or streaming regimes, where its tracking performance can be studied using similar tools \cite{bedi2018tracking}.